theninthsky/client-side-rendering/README.md

 <br>
 [public/\_worker.js](public/_worker.js)

+Prerendering, also called _Dynamic Rendering_, is encouraged by [Google](https://developers.google.com/search/docs/advanced/javascript/dynamic-rendering) and [Microsoft](https://blogs.bing.com/webmaster/october-2018/bingbot-Series-JavaScript,-Dynamic-Rendering,-and-Cloaking-Oh-My).

-Using prerendering produces the **exact same** SEO results as using SSR.
+Using prerendering produces the **exact same** SEO results as using SSR in all search engines.

 _Note that if you only care about Google indexing, there's little sense to prerendering your website, since Googlebot crawls JS apps flawlessly._